Lesie-23/Lesie-23-AirPure-Market-Research-Dashboard/README.md

 # Recommendations:-

-## 🎯 Target Pollutants and Health Impact
+## 🎯 Target Pollutants and Health Impact:-

 PM2.5 & PM10: Prioritize filtration of fine particulate matter, the primary cause of respiratory issues, using True HEPA filters.